Bloodborne Pathogens Exposure Control Plan

 Containers with blood or OPIM must be closed after use prior to disposal or transfer to an autoclave.

 Most of the body fluids directed into the sanitary system are not regulated under the OSHA Bloodborne Pathogens Standard.
-However, because diseases are associated with exposure to sewage, certain employees who are involved in drain plumbing activities will be provided equipment to prevent contact with this type of material.
+However, because diseases are associated with exposure to sewage, certain employees who are involved in drain plumbing activities will be provided protective equipment to prevent contact with this type of material.

 - Flush piping with excess water prior to maintenance of drain piping if possible.